youngdjn/focal-website/content/position/field-and-data-manager/index.md

 ## **Employment period**

-January or February - September 2023 (minimum), with option for extension through at least December (preferred)
+January or February - May 2023 (minimum), with possibility of extension through September or beyond

 ## **Duty station**

-Davis, California (UC Davis campus); first 1-2 months may be remote
+Davis, California (UC Davis campus); first 1-2 months may be remote, with extended remote work negotiable.

 ## **Work location**

 Office (65-80%) and field (20-35%).
-Up to half of office work may optionally be performed remotely, but an in-person component is required.
-A desktop computer is available if desired.

 ## **Time commitment**